MicrosoftDocs/azure-devops-docs/docs/report/powerbi/what-is-analytics.md

 ## Data available in Analytics

-Analytics is generally available for Azure DevOps Service and Azure DevOps Server 2020.
+Analytics is generally available for Azure DevOps Service and Azure DevOps Server 2020 and later versions.
 It is in preview for Azure DevOps Server 2019.
 The service provides a concise data model over Azure DevOps.

 Data available via the Analytics service depends on your version and platform.
 For specifics, read [Data available in Analytics](./data-available-in-analytics.md) and [Data model for Analytics](../extend-analytics/data-model-analytics-service.md).